 444 Harrison Avenue | Boston

 In addition to a bed, the Men’s Inn offers guests two meals a day, shower and laundry facilities and a health clinic.

 From the Men’s Inn, many guests move on to one of Pine Street’s transitional programs.

 The Women’s Inn

-The Women’s Inn is New England’s largest emergency shelter for women, providing a safe place to sleep for more than 100 women each night, as well as recovery programs, health care and housing.
+The Women’s Inn is New England’s largest emergency shelter for women, providing a safe place to sleep for 120 women each night, as well as recovery programs, health care and housing.
 Counselors create an atmosphere of welcome and respect while providing critical services that help guests reclaim their lives.

 363 Albany Street | Boston